vais-ral/CIL-Docs/docs/developer_guide.rst

 2) Pull from master frequently to reduce the amount of work needed when merging
 3) Use pull requests (PR) to add features in the master, even if you merge them yourself.
 The best way is to branch from master, make the patch and issue a PR
 4) Use issues for bugs, proposals and discussions in general.
 You can assign issues to someone to require their attention.
 5) Close issues when possible.
-Use ìcloses #Nî with N issue number in messages of commits when your commit fixes an issue. https://help.github.com/articles/closing-issues-using-keywords/
+Use ‚Äúcloses #N‚Äù with N issue number in messages of commits when your commit fixes an issue. https://help.github.com/articles/closing-issues-using-keywords/

 Some git commands
 -----------------